freedom-finance-stack/card-auth-server/docs/README.md

 # Secure Auth Server Documentation

-Open API and Swagger is integrated for smooth testing of APIs Below are two ways, APIs can be tested.
-Both of them require ACS Server should be up and running.
+Open API and Swagger is integrated for smooth testing of APIs.
+Below are two ways to test APIs and requires ACS Server should be up and running.

 ### ACS Secure Auth Server Open API